m0ksem/unplugin-object-3d/README.md

 <br></details>

+## Supported loader extensions
+- `.obj`
+- `.glb` and `.gltf`

 ## How it works?
-Plugin load .obj, scan for mtl libs and trying to load them.
+Plugin load `.obj`, scan for `mtl` libs and trying to load them.
 From mtl plugin also trying to load textures.
 Plugin return ThreeJS Object3d.
+For `.glb` and `.gltf` files plugin load them asynchronously and adds methods for animations.

 ## Example
 ```js